OpenWebAdvocacy/website/src/pages/walled-gardens.md

 Third, the counter argument is that Samsung, Edge, Brave, Opera etc all maintain soft forks of Chromium and can **disable features** they don't like with flags and **add any feature** they want directly on top.
 They can continue to pull in changes and updates from Chromium they do like.
 Should governance of the Chromium project become unhealthy, all of these participants retain the credible ability to hard-fork Chromium and Blink the way the Chrome team forked from WebKit, and how Apple forked WebKit from KHTML.

-This is **very different** to the iOS Webkit situation where a **very specific version of Webkit** is **forced** on third party browser vendors.
+This is **very different** to the iOS Webkit situation where a **very specific version of Webkit** is **forced** on third-party browser vendors.
 Browser makers have **no recourse to change** the engine feature set, not even to enable or disable features that are available in the source code from which WebKit on the device was built.
 The **inability to differentiate** effectively, even via soft fork, is a major step down in competition for iOS browsers.
-Beyond soft and hard forks, in a market with functioning browser choice, there is nothing stopping a third party from creating their own browser from scratch (beyond development cost).
+Beyond soft and hard forks, in a market with functioning browser choice, there is nothing stopping a third-party from creating their own browser from scratch (beyond development cost).

 There is already **direct competition** between the Chromium browsers and they are diverging in what they offer consumers.